 Selective Mutism: How to manage a transition to a new class

-As we approach the end of the academic year, I have had a lot of parents asking me about how to manage the crucial 'transition'.
+As we approach the end of the academic year, we have had a lot of parents asking us about how to manage the crucial 'transition'.
 We know that moving to a new class, year or school is a challenging time for all children, but even more so for children with selective mutism.
-This article is packed with tips, additional resources and links to help you to make the transition as smooth as possible for the child with selective mutism.
+This article is packed with tips, additional resources and links to help you to make the transition as smooth as possible for your child with selective mutism.

 1. Have a meeting with the SENCO, teacher etc about the transition.
 Ensure that everyone understands the importance of it being planned and handled carefully.